bolabaden/NCSDecomp/README.md

 1. Compile all Java source files from `src/main/java`
 2. Copy resources from `src/main/resources` to the build directory
 3. Create a JAR file named `NCSDecomp-CLI.jar` in the project root
+4. Automatically detect the platform and use appropriate settings

 #### Option 2: Using Maven